Contents starter set messor barabarus:

 – Cotton wool

-To prepare a new test tube, for example, it is also useful to use a small piece for offering liquids (no risk of drowning)
+To prepare a new test tube, for example, also useful to use a small piece for offering liquids (no risk of drowning)

-A specially developed prevention to keep ants inside and outside.
+A specially developed preventative to keep ants out in the open.
 Shake well before use!

 – 100 grams of sand